askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

     }
   });
   ```
-💡 **askui credentials**: You can get your askui credentials from the [askui user portal](https://app.askui.com/) for free.
+💡 **AskUI credentials**: You can get your AskUI credentials from the [AskUI user portal](https://app.askui.com/) for free.

-If you have any issues while setting up **askui**, you can have a look at the more descriptive [Getting Started](../02-Getting%20Started/getting-started.md) tutorial, or just drop by our [Discord](https://bit.ly/3ekHnGR) and ask the community.
+If you have any issues while setting up **AskUI**, you can have a look at the more descriptive [Getting Started](../02-Getting%20Started/getting-started.md) tutorial, or just drop by our [Discord](https://bit.ly/3ekHnGR) and ask the community.

-**Configure askui for Android**
+**Configure AskUI for Android**

-We need to run the UiController manually with an extra argument to specify the runtime mode, as the current version of askui(version 0.7.2) doesn't provide the API for running it with the runtime option yet:
+We need to run the UiController manually with an extra argument to specify the runtime mode, as the current version of AskUI(version 0.7.2) doesn't provide the API for running it with the runtime option yet:

 ```bash
 # first, go to the folder that contains the binary